UdaniSoo/Cucumber-with-Java/README.md

 Cucumber project creation: Cucumber is structure sensitive and need to create packges and classes according to the defined structure.

-1. Create a package inside src/test.(All feature files will go inside this package) Eg: features
+1. Create a package under src/test.(All feature files will go inside this package) Eg: features
-2. Create a File inside the feature package.
+2. Create a File under the feature package.
+3. Create a package called stepDefinitions under srs/test
+4. Create a class called stepDeninition under stepDefinitions package
+5.